gavinmcdermott/js-libp2p-pstn-logger/README.md

 ## Example

 `libp2p-pstn-logger` is built to work with [this early implementation of libp2p pubsub](https://github.com/libp2p/js-libp2p-floodsub).
-It simply decorates the Pubsub instance with new test log events necessary for the testnet benchmark tools.
+It simply proxies a Pubsub instance's function calls new log events necessary for the testnet benchmark tools.

+It logs using [this debug module](https://github.com/visionmedia/debug) seen commonly in the `js-libp2p` ecosystem.

 ```JavaScript
 const Pubsub = require('libp2p-floodsub')